Order of St. George (Habsburg-Lorraine)

 It is a European and non-partisan order, which supports the transnational idea of Mitteleuropa (Habsburg definition) and increased need for cooperation between the countries of Central and Southeastern Europe.
 It is committed to Christianity and a united self-confident Europe.
+The Order of St. George is ecumenical in nature, accepting Christians from various denominations into its ranks.
 It has approximately 600 imperial knights and Commanderies in Austria, Croatia, Czech Republic, Germany, Hungary, Italy, the Netherlands, Serbia, Slovenia, Switzerland and the United Kingdom.
 The order represents the centuries-old Habsburg principle of "live and let live" in relation to ethnic groups, peoples, minorities, religions, cultures and languages.
 The motto of the order is "Viribus Unitis".

 Patron saint

 The patron saint of the order is Saint George as a symbol of chivalry.

 Principle

 The order engages in charitable activities.
 It strives to alleviate or combat the "eightfold misery" in the world: sickness, abandonment, homelessness, hunger, lovelessness, guilt, indifference, and disbelief.